andrew/ultimate-awesome/README.md

 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
 - [awesome-asr-contextualization](https://github.com/stevenhillis/awesome-asr-contextualization) - A curated list of awesome papers on contextualizing E2E ASR outputs.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
-- [awesome-anti-virtualization](https://github.com/zeishr/awesome-anti-virtualization) - A curated list of awesome resources related to anti virtualization techniques.
+- [programming-resources](https://github.com/ADGEfficiency/programming-resources) - A collection of programming and computation resources.
 - [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-list](https://github.com/beerandcodeteam/awesome-list) - Lista de links úteis.
 - [awesome-Gesture-Recognition](https://github.com/ChanChiChoi/awesome-Gesture-Recognition) - Resources about Gesture Recognition.